eurdoch/pprog/README.md

 # p(air) prog(rammer)
 pprog is an LLM based pair programmer for working on coding projects.  it can generate, edit and answer questions about your code.

+This is experimental and unstable code, it may change at any time.

 ## prereqs
 - Rust (cargo)
 - Browser